Use this announcement bar to draw your user’s attention to important updates and deals.

 Medically Reviewed by

 It may be subtle at first, in fact hardly noticeable.
 A little less enthusiasm for work, more fatigue at the end of the day, or diminished interest in sexual activity.
-While there could be a host of physical or psychological reasons for the decline, it’s possible that hormonal changes in the body could be the cause of many of the symptoms men may experience—especially if they’re nearing middle age.
+While there could be a host of physical or psychological reasons for the decline, it’s possible that hormonal changes in the body could be the cause of many of the symptoms men may experience—especially if they’re nearing middle age due to hormone imbalances.

 Speak with a Medical Specialist - Free Consultation

-Testosterone: Considered most potent of all androgens and the foundation for male characteristics, testosterone is created in the testes and responsible for facial hair, the deepening of the voice, muscle mass and bone density, sexual function, stamina and competitive drive in males.
+Testosterone: Considered the most potent of all androgens and the foundation for male characteristics, testosterone is created in the testes and is responsible for facial hair, the deepening of the voice, muscle mass and bone density, sexual function, stamina, and competitive drive in males.

-DHEA (dehydroepiandrosterone): produced in the adrenal glands builds protein and helps with immune function in the body.
-It is also considered a precursor to other hormones like testosterone and estrogen, meaning that it can be converted to these hormones if levels in the blood are insufficient.
-The hormones cortisol and DHEA balance each other to maintain the immune system as well.
+DHEA (dehydroepiandrosterone): Produced in the adrenal glands, DHEA builds protein and helps with immune function in the body.
+It is also considered a precursor to other hormones like testosterone and estrogen, meaning it can be converted to these hormones if levels in the blood are insufficient.
+The hormones cortisol and DHEA balance each other to maintain the immune system.

-There are many reasons that the natural aging process may cause the overproduction or reduction of certain hormones in the male body.
-One of the important reasons involves the enzyme, aromatase.
-This essentially converts testosterone to estrogen in the male body, causing free testosterone levels to decline, as estrogen rises.
+There are many reasons that the natural aging process may cause the overproduction or reduction of certain hormones in the male body, leading to hormonal imbalances.
+One important reason involves the enzyme aromatase, which converts testosterone to estrogen in the male body, causing free testosterone levels to decline as estrogen rises.

 Other factors include: